<?xml version="1.0"?>

 <entry>

-<link type="text/html" rel="alternate" href="https://www.allenpike.com/2023/a-bet-on-product"/>
+<link type="text/html" rel="alternate" href="https://www.allenpike.com/2026/we-can-do-hard-things"/>

 <author>